TBleess/Website_New/_posts/2020-01-29-2017-Census-of-Agriculture.md

 ---
 layout: post
-title:  "Highilghts from the 2017 Census of Agriculture"
+title:  "Highlights from the 2017 Census of Agriculture"
 date:   2020-01-29
 author: Colorado State Demography Office
 permalink: /crosstabs/Census of Agriculture 2017/